AdobeDocs/commerce-operations.en/help/installation/tutorials/docroot.md

 ## Before you begin

-To complete this tutorial, you will need access to a working installation running on a [LAMP](https://en.wikipedia.org/wiki/LAMP_(software_bundle)) stack:
+To complete this tutorial, you need access to a working installation running on a [LAMP](https://en.wikipedia.org/wiki/LAMP_(software_bundle)) stack:

 -  Linux
 -  Apache (2.4+)